Leave this site

 If you took out the policy after the vehicle was seized then you must also declare relevant pending convictions.

 It's a serious criminal offence to fail to declare the correct material facts or to give false information when getting insurance.
-This can render your insurance invalid.
+This can render your insurance void.

 We may share information with your insurer or the Motor Insurers' Bureau if we suspect an offence.